Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

 We immediately conclude the bound

 Let us now estimate the two integrals on the right hand side of equation~\eqref{proof_ERN_moments_1}.
-Like in the proof of Theorem~\ref{maintheorem_precise} above, we introduce a change of coordinates on each fibe $\mathcal{P}_x$.
-Assume that $r \geq m$ and $p \in \mathcal{P}_x$ and consider the transformation
+For the first summand, we proceed in an identical manner to the proof of Theorem~\ref{maintheorem_precise} and conclude